the-erin-collective/policy-tycoon/policy-tycoon/src/app/application/services/README-SiteFinder.md

 1. **Random Sampling**: Pick random locations within the map bounds that haven't been checked yet
 2. **Area Calculation**: For each location, perform a breadth-first search (BFS) to calculate the connected buildable area
 3. **Validation**: Check that each tile in the area:
-   - Is above the water level
+   - Is above the water level (not water)
-   - Is passable from adjacent tiles (height difference ≤ 1)
+   - Is buildable land (not water and passable from adjacent tiles)
 4. **Filtering**: Only include locations with area size meeting the minimum requirement
 5. **Ranking**: Sort locations by area size (largest first)